Indian Motorcycle Brands

 Escorts Group Logo

 Today, motorcycles of this brand can be recognized by the original logo, made in the form of a nut with an unfinished right side in the center.
 Its small inner protrusion to the center from the middle of the left side formed a stylized Latin letter “E” – the first in the brand name.
 At the same time, when looking at the mark under a certain sign, one can see the symbol of an open key formed by the contours of the element.
 The sign is red, which is significant for Hindus.
-Below it is the text – the name “Escort,” created in black color in lower case.
+Below is the text – the name “Escort,” created in black in lowercase.
 The use of these two colors in the logo informed the Indian consumer about the visualizing characteristics of the company – strength and power, movement towards victory with guaranteed protection from failure.

 Which bike company is Indian?